EN 388 – Safety gloves against mechanical risks

 Any questions?

-As a leading manufacturer of cut-protection products, we have state-of-the-art measurement technology for both standards in our own test laboratory, an are therefore available to answer any question at any time, here.
+As a leading manufacturer of cut-protection products, we have state-of-the-art measurement technology for both standards in our own test laboratory, and are therefore available to answer any question at any time.
+Contact us now